-The General Faculty shall hold at least one (1) meeting each during the Fall and Spring semesters.
-One hundred (100) members present at a scheduled or a properly called meeting shall constitute a quorum.
-Special meetings may be called on the President's own volition or shall be called by the President on petition of fifty (50) members or upon the recommendation of the Executive Board.
-In such special meetings the matters considered shall be restricted to those items listed in the call for the meeting.
+The President shall be the presiding officer of the Academic Faculty.
+The Academic Faculty shall meet at least once a year, in the Spring semester.
+The time of meeting shall be determined by the Faculty Executive Board.
+One hundred (100) members present at a scheduled or properly called meeting shall constitute a quorum.
+Special meetings may be called on the President's own volition or shall be called by the President on petition of fifty (50) members to the President, or on the recommendation of the Faculty Executive Board.
+In such special meetings the matters considered shall be restricted to those listed in the call for the meeting.